Director of Booking & Events

 - Please call: Navarre Hospitality at 574-235-5582 for menus and pricing information.

-All merchandisers should be instructed to contact directly the Morris’ Assistant Director for Event Operations regarding the sale of merchandise in the facility.
+All merchandisers should be instructed to contact the Morris’ Director of Events regarding the sale of merchandise in the facility.

 - Backstage Water Service: Spring Water in five gallon bottles including cooler & cups: $15 per bottle